-According to the HyperPhysics research project from Georgia State University, even a minor accident at 30 mph can generate enormous forces.
+According to the HyperPhysics research project from Georgia State University, even a minor car accident at 30 mph can generate intense forces.
 For a 160 pound person involved in a sudden stop from 30 mph, the force acting upon their body is equivalent to 2.4 tons.
-If they weren’t wearing a seatbelt, then that force could be as high as 12 tons!
+If they weren’t wearing a seatbelt, that force could be as high as 12 tons!
 Imagine an elephant sitting on you, and you get the picture.

 All of this impact force can cause unexpected symptoms.
 Accident victims can have injuries to their head or neck that manifest in strange ways.
 Some of the most frequent of these unexpected side effects can include nagging jaw pain, difficulty chewing, ringing in the ears, difficulty hearing, or pain located around their inner ear.

 If you have been hurt in a collision and have these symptoms or other medical issues, know that you may not have to pay the costs for your medical treatment if another driver was at fault for your accident.
-You can contact an experienced Tampa car accident lawyer to represent your case and help you file a strong claim to recover your medical bills and other accident losses.
+You can contact an experienced car accident lawyer to represent your case and help you file a solid claim to recover your medical bills and other accident losses.

 Why Your Jaw Might Hurt After a Car Accident

 Your skull only has one major moving part: your jaw or “mandible.”
 The actual size of the jaw goes well beyond your chin, and its hinges attach it to your skull just before your outer ear.
 This mechanism is pretty complex, allowing you to move in a broad range of motions and exert a considerable amount of force when biting or chewing.

 Because jaw muscles can do so many things, they are delicate in some ways.
 When the muscles are under stress, the functions we take for granted when eating, talking, or even just sleeping can be disrupted.